core-wg/oscore/draft-ietf-core-object-security.md

 * Sender ID.
 Variable length byte string identifying the Sender Context.
 Its value is immutable once the security context is established.

 * Sender Key.
 Byte string containing the symmetric key to protect messages to send.
+Derived from Common Context and Sender ID.
 Length is determined by Algorithm.
 Its value is immutable once the security context is established.

 * Sender IV.
 Byte string containing the IV to protect messages to send.
+Derived from Common Context and Sender ID.
 Length is determined by Algorithm.
 Its value is immutable once the security context is established.

 * Sequence Number.
 Non-negative integer used to protect requests and observe responses to send.
 Used as partial IV {{I-D.ietf-cose-msg}} to generate unique nonces for the AEAD.
 Maximum value is determined by Algorithm.